-If you can become pregnant, you must have a pregnancy test within 72 hours prior to starting the study drugs.
+If you are a woman who can become pregnant, you must have a pregnancy test within 24 hours prior to starting the study drugs.
 The test must show that you are not pregnant.
 Pregnancy tests will also be performed at most study visits.
 If you think you may be pregnant at any time during the study, tell your study staff right away.
 The study staff will talk to you about your choices.